Protective laws

 Protective laws were enacted to protect women from certain hazards or difficulties of paid work.
-These laws had the effect of reducing the employment available to women, saving it for men.
-These were enacted in many jurisdictions in the United States, and some were in effect until the mid or late 20th century.
-The landmark case Muller v.
+These laws had the effect of reducing the employment available to women, restricting it to men.
+Protective laws often included prohibitions on women working at night or working in certain industries such as mining, as well as suitable seating laws for women workers.
+These were enacted in many jurisdictions in the United States, Canada, Australia, and elsewhere, and some were in effect until the mid or late 20th century.
+In the United States, the landmark case Muller v.
 Oregon set a precedent to use sex differences as a basis for separate legislation.

 The name is not a formal one but is a widely used colloquial term, as was the term protective legislation.

 Range of laws

 Over laws affected work hours, wages, occupational choice, mandatory seating, homework, and rights to do business and make contracts.
 Specifically, various laws required a minimum wage for women and children (criticized because women allegedly did not need the money, the minimum wage was opposed for men and ruled unlawful in 1923) and forbade or regulated lifting heavy loads, working at night or for long hours, or tending bar and required some safety and breaks from work for rest, lunch, and bathroom use.
 The ban on long hours often denied the possibility of earning overtime pay.
 Some of the laws were irrelevant to work but were intended to protect women's ability to become mothers and not be subject to sexual issues that were often categorized as moral issues.